Applicants

 will be open for applications:

-Applicants Mandatory Orientation: Attend a mandatory orientation via Zoom.
-Orientation link and interview information will be provided via email 5 days prior to the published date below.
+Mandatory applicant orientation meeting.
+Orientation link will be emailed 5 days prior to the published date below.

 Please see the information packet which will explain the Limited Energy Apprenticeship program and processes.

-When you are ready you may complete the Limited Energy Application online and submit it to our office.
+To complete the online Limited Energy Apprenticeship Application, you must be able to upload all required documentation.
 If you have any questions, please contact Kristan at kristan@iecoregon.org.

 Key Dates

-• At least 17 years old to apply and 18 years old to begin the program
+You must complete all five steps.
+All applicants must be at least 17 years old to apply and 18 years old to begin the program.
+Individuals of all ethnicities, genders and backgrounds are encouraged to apply.

-• High school diploma, GED, or Associate Degree or higher from an accredited educational institution
+• Diploma or GED: Proof of a high school diploma, GED, or Associate Degree or higher from an accredited educational institution.

-• Completion of one year of high school algebra, Integrated Math II or equivalent with a grade of C or higher or equivalent math placement test scores (Math 65 or higher)
+• Completion of one year of high school algebra, Integrated Math II, or equivalent with a grade of “C” or higher

 I do not meet the algebra requirement.
 What can I do?